Publications & Other Projects

 How Do Birds Flock?
 Researchers Do the Math to Reveal Previously Unknown Aerodynamic Phenomenon

-[8] Spanwise variations in membrane flutter dynamics arXiv
+[8] Spanwise variations in membrane flutter dynamics Journal, arXiv

 We study the large-amplitude flutter of rectangular membranes in 3-D inviscid flows, focusing on cases where the deflections have significant spanwise nonuniformity.
 We determine when such cases occur and how the dynamics vary over the parameter space of membrane mass and pretension for two sets of boundary conditions and two values of both the Poisson ratio and the membrane aspect ratio.
 With spanwise symmetric and asymmetric initial perturbations, the motions differ for long times but eventually reach the same steady state in most cases.